Cobb County DUI Lawyers

 Cobb County Police

-Our Cobb DUI defense attorneys know how to challenge a Cobb DUI.
+A common question for folks charged with a DUI is how can I fight a DUI charge in Cobb County?
+The short answer is not to do it by yourself.
+It would be best if you had a skilled DUI attorney in Cobb by your side.
+Our Cobb DUI lawyers know how to challenge Cobb Driving Under the Influence charges.
 We are all trained in Standardized Field Sobriety Evaluations.
 Mr. Sullivan was certified in Standardized Field Sobriety evaluations by “SFST” instructors with the Conyers Police Department and Rockdale County Sheriff’s Office.
 One of the benefits of investigating and contesting a Cobb Driving Under the Influence charge is that most Cobb DUI Task Force vehicles are equipped with video and audio.
 Their video equipment has features similar to a DVR or “TVO” many people have at home for their TVs.
 Their equipment continuously records but will not preserve anything until the officer manually activates the recording or activates his emergency equipment (lights).
 Then, the video will be preserved between 30 and 60 seconds before activation, and typically, the Cobb DUI officers will run their video until it is turned off when they reach the jail or their final destination.
 Many of the Cobb Police officers have body cameras that will be provided to us by the Solicitor’s Office.
 Videos can also be obtained or viewed through the court process.

 How our skilled Cobb County DUI lawyers build a successful defense in your Cobb DUI case: